 Fee | $1750 CAD + GST

 Maximum Group Size | 6 Photographers

 Join myself and Connor Stefanison for a unique nature photography experience in a beautiful area of wilderness only 2.5 hours from Vancouver, British Columbia.
 Manning Provincial Park protects over 70,844 hectares of wilderness in the heart of British Columbia's Cascade Mountains.
 Moving westward through the park, the climate transitions dramatically from old growth coastal rainforest, to semi-arid ponderosa pine forest and grassland.
 From low-lying valleys to high mountain peaks, this park boats an incredible diversity of flora and fauna.
-Highlight species include displaying male Sooty Grouse, Black Bears, large Mule Deer bucks, Yellow-bellied Marmots, Cascade Golden-mantled Ground Squirrels, Lynx, America Pikas, Clark's Nutcracker, Gray Jay.
+Highlight species include displaying male Sooty Grouse, Black Bears, large Mule Deer bucks, Yellow-bellied Marmots, Cascade Golden-mantled Ground Squirrels, America Pikas, Clark's Nutcracker, Gray Jay.
 Lynx and Moose are also often spotted in the park.

 We'll be focusing our efforts on amazing displays of subalpine wildflowers, expansive mountain views, charismatic mammals, and also the area's diverse birdlife.
 Highlighting various techniques important to creating dynamic and memorable nature photographs, we'll spend three days exploring the park's numerous photo opportunities, learning along the way.
 In between our photography sessions, presentations and post processing instruction will be given.